 Even if you try your hardest to break up long paragraphs and keep your sentences concise, today's readers scare easily.
 They won't stay long when your content is presented blandly.

-So, as an SEO content writer, you need to find other ways of making your blog post writing look a bit more exciting.
+So, as blog ghost writer, you need to find other ways of making your blog post writing look a bit more exciting.

 - Sell them